tokenami/tokenami/packages/ds/README.md

 });
 ```

-This design system includes custom aliases for common properties, such as `--p` for `padding` and `--px` for `padding-left` and `padding-right`.
+The design system includes custom aliases for common properties, such as `--p` for `padding` and `--px` for `padding-left` and `padding-right`.
 Please follow the [aliases guide](https://github.com/tokenami/tokenami?tab=readme-ov-file#aliases) on [configuring the `css` utility](https://github.com/tokenami/tokenami?tab=readme-ov-file#configure-utility) to ensure the aliases merge correctly across component boundaries.

+## Theme selector

+Use a `data-theme` attribute to apply the appropriate light or dark theme to your elements.
+Otherwise, it will apply the `light` theme by default to the `:root` selector.

 ## Grid

-Spacing in this design system is based on a 4px grid using `rem` units.
+Spacing is based on a 4px grid using `rem` units.
 The `rem` value is calculated based on a `16px` base font size.

 Using numeric values for grid properties such as `padding` and `margin` will result in multiples of this grid being applied.
 For instance, `--padding: 2` will add `8px` (`0.5rem`) padding to your element.